WDAqua/Qanary-Pipeline-Docker/README.md

 For details about the Qanary framework see the information in the [Qanary Framework repository](https://github.com/WDAqua/Qanary).

 Currently, this is an alpha software artifact.
-Feedback is very much welcomed.
+Feedback is very much welcome.

 ## Motivation